MicrosoftDocs/Viva/Viva/glint/setup/magnet-rn-excellence.md

 ms.date: 05/02/2024
 ---

-# Set up a Microsoft Viva Glint RN Excellence (Magnet) survey
+# Set up a Microsoft Viva Glint RN Excellence (Magnet®️) survey

 Using the Viva Glint platform, organizations can view invaluable data from their Registered Nurses (RNs) and identify risks and opportunities in real-time.
 The solution can be launched as a standalone or added onto an engagement or company survey and analyzed alongside other engagement data.

 ## Get access to real-time data

 Viva Glint offers the items needed for a Registered Nurse (RN) survey.
-The items available are approved by the American Nurses Credentialing Center (ANCC) for hospitals/clinics looking to attain or maintain Magnet® status in Nursing.
-Magnet status is a prestigious honor which certifies that the RNs at that entity or system are highly skilled in terms of providing great care.
-There are many core criteria a hospital must meet to become Magnet-certified, one of which is RN satisfaction, and together with Viva Glint, the preset survey template can help with that certification.
-Our survey was created with the guidance and expertise of ANCC analysts and approved in May of 2018.
+The items available are approved by the American Nurses Credentialing Center (ANCC®️) for hospitals/clinics looking to attain or maintain Magnet® status in Nursing.
+Magnet©️ status is a prestigious honor which certifies that the RNs at that entity or system are highly skilled in terms of providing great care.
+There are many core criteria a hospital must meet to become Magnet®️-certified, one of which is RN satisfaction, and together with Viva Glint, the preset survey template can help with that certification.
+Our survey was created with the guidance and expertise of ANCC®️ analysts.
 The survey meets all RN Satisfaction criteria laid out by current Application Manuals, as well.

-With the ANCC, Glint’s People Scientists constructed a survey solution that assessed the seven nursing satisfaction categories required for Exemplary Professional Practice Evidence of Outcomes.
-These categories are validated in the EP3EO and EP2#O Magnet Application Manuals - and the EP2EO Magnet Application Manual.
+With the ANCC®️, Glint’s People Scientists constructed a survey solution that assessed the seven nursing satisfaction categories required for Exemplary Professional Practice Evidence of Outcomes.
+These categories are validated in the EP3EO and EP2#O Magnet Application Manuals®️ - and the EP2EO Magnet Application Manual.®️

 > [!TIP]
-> Choose the **Quarterly Engagement** survey template and customize it to meet your RN Excellence/Magnet needs by following the guidelines below.
+> Choose the **Quarterly Engagement** survey template and customize it to meet your RN Excellence/Magnet®️ needs by following the guidelines below.

 ## Build the survey by starting with Features in General Settings